Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Start-to-end three-dimensional simulations

-The externally coherent seed laser is produced by the third harmonic generation of a Ti:sapphire laser at 270 nm with peak power of 1.78 MW and pulse length of 350 fs (FWHM).
-Such a seed laser would induce 0.21 MeV energy modulation on the electron beam.
-By setting the momentum compaction of the first chicane as 0.36 mm, the energy-modulated electron beam becomes spatially density-modulated.
-Maximum bunching factor of about 9\% is achieved at 135 nm with the density-modulated beam.
-Driven by this density modulation, the electron beam emits coherent harmonic radiation in the second modulator.
-Radiation power grows exponentially and reaches about 55.5 MW at exit of the modulator.
-Pulse duration is about 40.8 fs (FWHM).
-These results are illustrated in Fig.~\ref{fig4}.
+The external seed laser is provided by the third harmonic generation of a Ti:sapphire laser.
+It has a wavelength of 270 nm, a peak power of 1.78 MW, and a pulse length of 350 fs (FWHM).
+It is also assumed that this is a Gaussian laser with an optical waist position in the middle of the modulator and a radial rms beam size of 150 $\upmu$m.
+The spatial variation of the laser field directly leads to the fact that the electrons at the radial edge receive different modulation depths than the electrons in the core region.
+Considering this phenomenon, the energy band structure required for EEHG will be somewhat affected and the bunching factor will be lower than the theoretical prediction.
+In the three-dimensional simulations, the transverse and longitudinal variations of the light field, either the external seed laser or the second harmonic emission generated by the e-beam, are thoroughly considered.
+After the first modulator, the seed laser would induce 0.21 MeV energy modulation on the e-beam, which is about 1.1 times the energy spread.
+When the momentum compaction of the first chicane is set to 0.36 mm, the energy modulation transfers to spatial density modulation.
+The maximum bunching factor at 135 nm along the electron beam is about 9\%.
+Due to the drastic change in energy spread with time, the duration of the beam bunching is 47.7 fs (FWHM), which is shorter than that of the electron beam.
+Driven by the density modulation, coherent radiation at the second harmonic is emitted from the electron beam in the second modulator.
+Radiation power grows exponentially and reaches about 55.5 MW at the exit of the modulator.
+The time duration of the radiation pulse is about 40.8 fs (FWHM).
+Figure~\ref{fig4} illustrates these results.